-- Junooodes 2000m Extension Direction .
-6446000mN (P) either side of the central of the three possible feeder zones identified.
-The gabbro has expanded Figure 7.
+either side of the central of the three possible feeder zones identified.
+The gabbro has expanded Figure 8.
 Interpretation of the Little Broken Hill Gabbro.
-Note the opposite fault slip direction 0 Gabbro 0 Metasedimentary sequence ď 6 Broken Hill sequence Willyama Supergroup further to the right of this zone (SW) than the left (NE - Rockwell Lobe) Felsic sequence ~1,650Ma HILDOOGES 9 Feeder Zones Little Broken Hill - Gabbro Basal Ultramafic Units G ~820Ma Red Hill .645000mN 9 0 0 0 Retrograde shear zone (black - feeder zone) Extensional fault with movement direction 6454000mN Fault (black - feeder structure) Structure Linking Shear Fold - syncline Magnetic trend Broken Hill ROCKWell Extension Direction + -----•
+Note the opposite fault slip direction further to the right of this zone (SW) than the left (NE - Rockwell Lobe)

 Feeder zones (and associated gravity slides) are well known loci for nickel-copper-PGE mineralisation.
-A very good example of a feeder zone is the Eastern Deeps mineralisation at the world class Voiseys Bay in Canada (>150 Mt at 1.6% nickel, 0.9% copper and 0.1% cobalt) as shown in Figure 8.
+A very good example of a feeder zone is the Eastern Deeps mineralisation at the world class Voiseys Bay in Canada (>150 Mt at 1.6% nickel, 0.9% copper and 0.1% cobalt) as shown in Figure 9.
 Here, a significant massive sulphide body and a related large cloud or halo of disseminated sulphide has been deposited at the exit point of a feeder zone which in itself was carrying extensive sulphide mineralisation.